 Trademark registrationsUSPTO (US Patent & Trademark Office) research found that only 15% of American SMBs selling globally realize that US trademarks don't cover them internationally.
 And as with any sophisticated legal topic there is plenty of nuance to understand and consider.

-The International Trademark Association offers informational resources on topics ranging from "first to file vs. first to use" and multinational conventions and the USPTO provides further global trademark background information here on the Inventors Eye blog.
+The International Trademark Association offers informational resources on topics ranging from "first to file vs. first to use" and multinational conventions and the USPTO provides further global trademark background information here1.
 This includes the following recommendations for where to file internationally:

 - Products or parts for your products are manufactured